 - Training and supporting GSK staff and research collaborators to successfully enrol diverse populations in clinical studies.

-As an advocate for clinical trial diversity, we set a clear ambition in 2022 to ensure over 75% of our interventional clinical trials have a clear demographic plan aligned with disease epidemiology.
+As an advocate for clinical trial diversity, we set a clear ambition in 2022 to ensure over 75% of our interventional clinical trials had a clear demographic plan aligned with disease epidemiology.
+We are proud to say we achieved this target with 100% of phase III trials initiated in 2022 having proactive demographic plans in place.
 We are also committed to reporting the results of these studies in a clear and transparent manner.
 Learn more about our commitment to data transparency.